chevereto/v4-docs/application/installing/upgrading.md

 It is **recommended** to check that a new V4 installation can install and run in the target machine.
 This is for detecting any conflicting server requirements.

-Don't worry about license-domain restrictions as this is just a test install.
+💡 Don't worry about license-domain restrictions.
+This is just a test install.

 * Create a new website.
 * [Install](installation.md) Chevereto V4.
 * Make sure it works without issues.

-💡 If everything goes well you can delete this test installation and try it for real.
+If everything goes well you can delete this test installation and try it for real.
 If not, then go to [Bug Tracking](https://chv.to/bug-tracking) to share your findings.

 ## Upgrade to V4